open-mmlab/mmpretrain/docs/tutorials/schedule.md

 ## Customize optimizer supported by PyTorch

-We already support to use all the optimizers implemented by PyTorch, and the only modification is to change the `optimizer` field of config files.
+We already support to use all the optimizers implemented by PyTorch, and to use and modify them, please change the `optimizer` field of config files.

 For example, if you want to use `SGD`, the modification could be as the following.

 ```python
 optimizer = dict(type='SGD', lr=0.0003, weight_decay=0.0001)
 ```

-To modify the learning rate of the model, the users only need to modify the `lr` in the config of optimizer.
+To modify the learning rate of the model, just modify the `lr` in the config of optimizer.
-The users can directly set arguments following the [API doc](https://pytorch.org/docs/stable/optim.html?highlight=optim#module-torch.optim) of PyTorch.
+You can also directly set other arguments according to the [API doc](https://pytorch.org/docs/stable/optim.html?highlight=optim#module-torch.optim) of PyTorch.

 For example, if you want to use `Adam` with the setting like `torch.optim.Adam(params, lr=0.001, betas=(0.9, 0.999), eps=1e-08, weight_decay=0, amsgrad=False)` in PyTorch,
-the modification could be set as the following.
+the config should looks like.

 ```python
 optimizer = dict(type='Adam', lr=0.001, betas=(0.9, 0.999), eps=1e-08, weight_decay=0, amsgrad=False)